-How can you access and seek correction of your personal information held by us, or exercise other rights under GDPR?
+How can you access and seek correct of your personal information held by us, or exercise other rights under GDPR or UK GDPR?

-You may request access to, or seek correction of, your personal information that is held by The George Institute, or exercise other rights available to you under GDPR, by writing to the Privacy Officer:
+You may request access to, or seek correction of, your personal information that is held by The George Institute, or exercise other rights available to you under GDPR or UK GDPR (as applicable).

 We will generally not charge a fee for such requests, but we may charge a reasonable fee if your request is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

 Typically, we will respond to your request within 10 - 20 business days but sometimes we may require more time depending on the circumstances.